G-Core/gcore-videoplayer-js/packages/player/docs/api/player.playermediasourcedesc.mimetype.md

 > This API is provided as a beta preview for developers and may change based on feedback that we receive.
 Do not use this API in a production environment.
 >

-The MIME type of the media source (e.g. "video/mp4", "application/x-mpegURL")
+The MIME type of the media source (e.g. `"video/mp4"`<!-- -->, `"application/x-mpegURL"`<!-- -->).
+Necessary if the type cannot be detected from file extension of the source URL.

 **Signature:**